Validation

 Is it the right math?

-The regulatory definition of a “model” as a process with inputs and outputs is extremely useful in many situations, but this isn’t one of them.
+The old regulatory definition of a “model” was a process with inputs and outputs, and that view is still extremely useful in many situations, but this isn’t one of them.

 This is the more important question, which involves conceptual soundness.
 It cannot be easily answered by the inexperienced in this topic.